3 registered (Shyshark, 2 invisible),

 It felt like suicide could be the only option.
 How can I not know what Honorable means … I ask myself, looking in the mirror, trying to ignore the restaurant noises, wondering if the lock on the bathroom door will really hold as I down more pills.
 Sink water drips from another five-o-clock shadow.
 I have a deep seated feeling that Willahford knows, that he’s read the whole thing.
 If he’s known this whole time … “F_ck,” I say to no one, my forearms on the steering wheel, waiting at the stop light.
 Rain pelts the windshield.
 I don’t even have a radio in the Jeep; if I had a radio I wouldn’t be thinking so much.
 If Willahford found out he’d shoot me in the face.

-Shifted to being fifteen.
-I cook in the evenings, as Ray and Grace arrive home from work; Mom has been in her room for two weeks.
+At fifteen I cook in the evenings, as Ray and Grace arrive home from work; Mom has been in her room for two weeks.
 I am stealth quiet, setting the old fashioned wooden table, the only sounds the chink and thud of plates, the ting of glasses.

-Shifted to being a baby.
-She laughs.
+I look toward the sound of her laugh.
 Long black hair.
 I’m in the middle of a stair case, a bare wood landing with a window shining light down onto me.
 The young Spanish woman at the base continues laughing.
 Baby Boy on a landing, all on his own.
 “B - (e) - n,” she says.

-His or her slight of hand doesn’t make him or her feel betrayed; it is the child that senses the horrific.
 The American men of the eighties and nineties, like wannabe Spartans, continue throwing beautiful boys off cliff sides of little boy bones, knowing they were lying.

 I remember the exact moment when I died.
 We were washing Ray‘s green truck by the side of the House.
 It was a warm day with a chilly breeze.
 God‘s Country‘s morning glories color the green, hay-filled edges of the yard with violet and pink.
 I remember when I realized this was not life but a Nintendo video game, a virtual reality training event; these were not live beings but images to be fought, survived, outmaneuvered, ably, like a nation under siege.
 I remember the moment when I chose the grave over the living, when I realized: these are not live beings but ghouls.
 I remember when I accepted that wildness, that genius of War.